 a.
-Planning for villages shall be in the form of distinct neighborhoods served by a mixed-use village center.
+Planning for Villages shall be in the form of distinct neighborhoods served by a mixed-use Village Center.
 Each neighborhood shall contain a neighborhood center consisting of a civic space to accommodate a neighborhood park, elementary school or other similar neighborhood servicing civic facility.
 Neighborhood servicing commercial development shall be permitted in the neighborhood center.
-Groups of two or more neighborhoods shall be served by a mixed-use village center containing one or more of the following: housing, shops, work places, schools, parks, or civic facilities essential to the daily life of the Village residents.
+Groups of two or more neighborhoods shall be served by a mixed-use Village Center containing one or more of the following: housing, shops, work places, schools, parks, or civic facilities essential to the daily life of the Village residents.

-While the development of Village G generally follows these trends, as development has taken place in the West Villages, there have been several discrepancies between what is being built and what the original intent for the Villages were, based on what is shown in the Comprehensive Plan.
+While the development of Village E generally follows these trends, as development has taken place in the West Villages, there have been several discrepancies between what is being built and what the original intent for the Villages was, based on what is shown in the Comprehensive Plan.
 For example, due to the limited number of families that have settled in the West Villages, and the increasing number of charter schools in the region, the need for additional educational facilities has been limited.
-The market for retail and services has also dictated a change from the anticipated development pattern from villages having self-contained village centers to commercial development mainly occurring in the Town Center area, particularly along US 41 similar to what is currently in place in the Activity Centers in the remainder of the City.
-However, a limited amount of commercial uses are anticipated for the area immediately adjacent to CoolToday Park and at the southwest corner of the Village at the intersection of S. West Villages Parkway and Manasota Beach Road.
+The market for retail and services has also dictated a change from the anticipated development pattern from Villages having self-contained Village Centers to commercial development mainly occurring in the Town Center area, particularly along US 41, similar to what is currently in place in the Activity Centers in the remainder of the City.
+While the entirety of Village E is within the Town Center, the VDPP anticipates that commercial development will be limited to areas along US 41 and a small area at the intersection of Playmore Road and River Road.